hatena/p5-Test-WWW-Stub/README.md

 # DESCRIPTION

-Test::WWW::Stub is a helper module to stub some http(s) request in your test.
+Test::WWW::Stub is a helper module to block external http(s) request and stub some specific requests in your test.

 Because this modules uses [LWP::UserAgent::PSGI](https://metacpan.org/pod/LWP::UserAgent::PSGI) internally, you don't have to modify target codes using [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent).